9 low maintenance indoor plants to invest in for new plant parents

-Are you someone who has just spent hours on Pinterest searching for calming bedroom aesthetics and now wants to indulge in some plant therapy?
-These low maintenance indoor plants are perfect.
+Are you someone who has just spent hours on Pinterest searching for chic bedroom design ideas and now feel the incredible urge to shop for some plants to spruce the space up?
+These are the best low maintenance indoor plants for you.

-Starting out on an indoor plant journey can be quite overwhelming.
-From planning the right plant to bring home to learning how to care for them, you never know where to begin.
-The fact that some plants are much harder to care for and require a lot of attention only adds up to the challenge.
-If you want to amp up your indoor space with plants but are new to parenting plants, low maintenance indoor plants are the best.
-We have curated a list of the best plants to start with.
+Being a plant parent isn’t as easy as it seems, and starting out on an indoor plant journey can be quite overwhelming, from planning the right plant to bring home to learning how to care for them.
+The fact that some plants are much harder to care for and require a lot of attention only adds to the stress.
+If you want to amp up your indoor space with plants but are new to green parenting, this curated list of low maintenance indoor plants are the best ones to start with.

 Snake plant

-There’s a reason we are beginning this list with a snake plant.
-This is one of the most low maintenance indoor plants out there.
-Leave them out in the sun for days, leave them in a dark room for days and don’t water them for long stretches — they will still thrive.
-In fact, snake plants love to get dry between watering sessions, and they grow the best in dry conditions.
-Stock up on a bunch of snake plants, and be rest assured that they will keep growing at their own pace without any care.
+There’s good reason why we’ve started this list with the snake plant: it’s one of the most low maintenance indoor plants out there.
+Whether you bask them in the sun for days, leave them in a dark room or forget to water them for long stretches, these hardy plants will still thrive.
+In fact, snake plants love to get dry between watering sessions, and they grow the best in dry conditions — perfect for those who can’t keep up with complicated watering instructions.
+Stock up on a bunch of snake plants, and be rest assured that they’ll keep growing at their own pace with little to no care.

 Spider plant

-These plants retain water quite well, so even if you forget to water these for a few days, they won’t complain.
+These plants retain water quite well, so they won’t complain even if you forget to water them for a few days.
 They grow fast in a bright and sunny space, but they can handle darker conditions pretty well.
-The spider plant is also air-purifying.
-It is effective in removing harmful chemicals from the air, such as carbon monoxide, xylene, formaldehyde and toluene.
-That’s what makes this a great low maintenance indoor plant.
+The spider plant is also air-purifying, having been proven to be effective in removing harmful chemicals from the air, such as carbon monoxide, xylene, formaldehyde, and toluene.

 Tradescantia Zebrina or Wandering Jew

-These are gorgeous plants and will light up any indoor space wherever you decide to keep them.
-They grow pretty fast, so they will mature in no time.
+These are gorgeous plants and will add colour to any indoor space.
+Tradescantia Zebrina plants grow pretty fast, so they will mature in no time.
 They are also extremely easy to care for and are perfect for beginner plant parents.
-If you want to keep this plant happy, place it in bright indirect light, water only when the top inch of soil dries out and see it thrive.
-Just make sure you watch out for yellow leaves, which could mean you’re overwatering them and need to cut down on that.
+To keep this plant happy, simply place it in bright but indirect light, and water only when the top inch of soil dries out.
+Just make sure you watch out for yellow leaves, which could mean you’re overwatering them and need to cut down.

 Chinese evergreen

-It’s popular, durable and a great option for the most low maintenance indoor plants.
-Also known as the Silver Bay Aglaonema, these plants have a pretty painted look and require almost no effort to stay alive and kicking.
-It does not need a lot of watering, so you can wait till the soil completely dries out between waterings.
-It needs a little light though, so make sure not to keep it in a dark, dingy space.
+The Chinese Evergreen is extremely hardy, and a great option if you’re looking for the most low maintenance of indoor plants.
+Also known as the Silver Bay Aglaonema, these plants have a unique ‘painted’ look and require almost no effort to keep alive.
+It does not need a lot of watering, so you can wait till the soil completely dries out between each session.
+It needs a little light though, so make sure not to keep it in a dark, dingy space for too long.

 Red Aglaonema